Package 'iotables'

 Details

-L=(IA)1L = (I-A)^-1
+L=(IA)1L = (I - A)^{-1}

 See Also

-Other analytic object functions: ghosh_inverse_create(), input_flow_get(), leontief_matrix_create()
+Other analytic object functions: ghosh_inverse_create(), input_flow_get(), leontief_matrix_create(), output_coefficient_matrix_create()

 Examples

-Create a Leontief matrix
+Create the Leontief matrix (I − A)

 Description